Monday, June 2, 2025

 Tips to crack AWS solution architect associate certification exam

-Recently I appeared "AWS solution architect associate certification" Certification exam and pleased to tell that I have pursued it with good score 80.4% For more details of this examination you can go to https://aws.amazon.com/certification/certified-solutions-architect-associate/
+Recently, I appeared for the "AWS Solution Architect Associate Certification" exam and am pleased to share that I passed with a score of 80.4%.
+For more details about this examination, you can visit https://aws.amazon.com/certification/certified-solutions-architect-associate/

 My pleasure to share my personal experience while preparing this examination as follows: